-Each year an analysis of the records received have been used to produce an annual report document.
-Varying levels of survey support has been a feature.
-Initially around about 20 gardens were recorded on, but support dwindled to the extent that only ten gardens were being recorded by the early nineties.
-Happily since then, support has gradually increased so that it is now usual for about 50 gardens to be regularly included.
+Each year an analysis of the records received has been used to produce an annual report document.
+Varying levels of survey support have been a feature.
+Initially, around about 20 gardens were recorded, but support dwindled to the extent that only ten gardens were being recorded by the early nineties.
+Happily, since then, support has gradually increased so that it is now usual for about 50 gardens to be regularly included.
 A significant factor in boosting the number of surveys was opening participation to non-SECOS members.
-Over the duration a total of 103 gardens within the general SECOS catchment area have been involved at various times.
+Over the duration, a total of 103 gardens within the general SECOS catchment area have been involved at various times.

-Anyone wishing to join the survey and living within a 20 mile radius or so of Sandbach should contact Trevor Clowes
+Anyone wishing to join the survey and living within a 20-mile radius or so of Sandbach should contact Nick Harrison.

 The annual reports from 1986 to date are now available to download in PDF format below.
 The reports for 1990, 1991 and 1995 are missing but if you have an old copy please get in touch.